gruns/furl/API.md

 ### Encoding

-Furl handles encoding automatically, and furl's philosophy on encoding is simple.
+Furl handles encoding automatically, and furl's philosophy on encoding is

-Whole path, query, and fragment strings should always be encoded.
+simple: whole path, query, and fragment strings should always be encoded.

 ```pycon
 >>> f = furl()